Ayush40/vipsmart/README.md

 # Vipsmart Website on Netlify

 Welcome to the Vipsmart website hosted on Netlify.
 This repository contains the source code and configuration for deploying the Vipsmart website on the Netlify platform.
+(BCA PROJECT)

 ## Getting Started